-How to Make an Upcycled Sweater Christmas Tree Pillow
+How to Make A Christmas Tree Shaped Pillow

-- First, felt your sweater by putting it in a hot wash in the washing machine.
+Step 1: Felt your sweater in a hot wash in the washing machine.
 You have probably done this by accident, where you shrink your favourite sweater to a size only fit for a toddler.
 (If you want more felting details, you can find them here)

 Step 2: Next, lay your felted sweater out flat.
-Using the chalk mark out the biggest triangle shape the sweater will allow.
+Using the chalk, mark out the biggest triangle shape the sweater will allow.

-4. Next, turn the pillow right sides out and stuff with fiberfill before sewing up the bottom.
-There is not a lot of sewing, so it can easily be done by hand if you don’t have a machine.
+Step 4: Turn the pillow, right sides out and stuff it with fiberfill before sewing up the bottom.
+There is not a lot of sewing, so it can be stitched by hand if you don’t have a machine.

-5. Finally, using the pom pom maker make the pom pom decorations in various colours and sew them to your tree.
+Step 5: Finally, using the pom-pom maker, make the decorations in various colours and sew them to your tree.
 I made ten pom poms to adorn my repurposed sweater Christmas tree.
 Or use buttons, ribbons, or any decorative materials to decorate your Christmas tree pillow.